cypress-io/cypress-documentation/content/guides/component-testing/mounting-react.md

 ### Your First Component Test

-Now that you have a component and know how to mount it let's write our first test.
+Now that you have a component and know how to mount it, let's write our first test.

 To get started, create a spec file in the same directory as the `Stepper.jsx`